ryan258/ideaforge/README.md

 - Basic structures for The Anvil, The Workshop, and The Finishing Touch are in place.
 - We've implemented consistent error handling across all components.
 - All components now use a shared ErrorDisplay component for uniform error presentation.
+- Ollama AI service integration is now in place for idea, persona, and direction generation.

 ## Getting Started 🚀